seanbergin/archaeosrp/README.md

 Or, all of the procedures used to locate words in the documents and all of the procedures to process individual types of documents are useable as well.
 A user may also want to use the procedures in this package to add additional document types.

+*Please Note:*
-*Please Note* ArchaeoSRP conducts a large amount of image manipulation and therefore requires a substantial amount of computer resources.
+ArchaeoSRP conducts a large amount of image manipulation and therefore requires a substantial amount of computer resources.
 Attempting to use this package while conducting other tasks on your computer is not recommended.